Your web browser is out of date.

 Operating conditions (crossflow velocity, CFV, and transmembrane pressure, TMP) appear to be similar to those employed for an aerobic sMBR, with a reduction in the CFV producing a corresponding reduction in the sustainable flux.
 This being the case, the value offered by anaerobic as opposed to aerobic treatment by a conventional sMBR is determined by the balance of (from the perspective of the anaerobic option):

-1. the OPEX benefit of the methane generated, which is then proportional to the difference in the feed and permeate COD concentration
+1. the OPEX benefit of the methane generated (if captured and used for energy generation), which is then proportional to the difference in the feed and permeate COD concentration

 2. the OPEX benefit of the reduced process aeration (assuming all other aspects of the anaerobic and aerobic biological process OPEX to be similar)